Storyboard[Part 01]

 Parts & Paradigms

-Claude Shannon formalized 1(true) or 0(false) to represent the state of a given switch in a circuit.
-These binary digits (“bits” for short) could be rearranged into coded patterns to represent any scripted information.
-Now that both man and machine had a respective native language, we could begin introducing ourselves.
+Claude Shannon formalized 1(true) or 0(false) to represent the state of a given electric switch, which killed two birds with one output.
+These binary digits (“bits” for short) could also be rearranged into coded patterns to represent any scripted information: Sentences, pixels in an image, music...Now that both man and machine had a respective native language, we could begin introducing ourselves.
 Coders came up with ways to translate between these two languages to make instructing machine during its infancy easier for both of us.
-Processing 64 switches at a time or 8 rows of 8 bits, became the standard.
+Processing 64 switches at a time, 8 rows of 8 bits, became the standard.
 Any amount could have worked, but 8 x 8 could be argued as an amount not too small yet sufficient.
 Whatever the motivation was, a row of 8 bits either on or off was established to make up a “byte”.
-Whether it's a text from a friend, a precious home video, a GPS signaling where to go, or a street light signaling when to stop…Daily life is now made up of these bytes.
+These were eventually stored by magnetizing them onto tape (like VHS), and then eventually burning them onto discs (like CDs and DVDs), and are now so ubiquitous that the world around us depends on them for almost every aspect of daily life.
+Whether it's a text from a friend, a video by a president, medical imaging, GPS signaling where to go, or a street light signaling when to stop…Claude’s achievement remains difficult to appreciate only because it's hard to imagine the world before it.
 A million bytes is a megabyte, a thousand megabytes is a gigabyte…Claude contemplated how many would be needed for every possible chess game (known as the “Shannon Number”), which ended up exceeding the amount of atoms in the observable universe.
 Computers began with large physical switches, later swapped for smaller vacuum tubes, then even smaller microscopic transistors, and even smaller nanoscopic semiconductors…and will keep getting smaller because Claude devised what can be applied to a “switch” of any scale: a philosophy.
 Unless we can make a “switch” smaller than an atom, then all the space in the universe taken up by matter (and more) would need to be filled with switches to compute every possible chess game.

-According to a colleague, “Claude played so much chess” while working for Bell Labs(named after the family of linguists) that supervisors expressed concern.
-His resulting Programming a Computer for Playing Chess published in 1950 likely made not playing chess more of a company concern.
-In it, he acknowledges that a chess-playing computer might seem “perhaps of no practical importance”, but it begs a theoretical question that a solution for “acts as a wedge in attacking other problems of a similar nature and of greater significance”.
+While researchers and scholars were eagerly awaiting Claude Shannon's follow-up to what was considered the magnum opus of a digital age, Claude was busy building a chess automaton in isolation.
+The resulting Programming a Computer for Playing Chess published in 1950, was the first scientific paper of its kind.
+According to a colleague, “Claude was playing so much chess” while working for Bell Labs(named after the family of linguists) that supervisors expressed concern.
+He argued that a chess-playing computer might seem “perhaps of no practical importance”, but it begs a theoretical question that a solution for “acts as a wedge in attacking other problems of a similar nature and of greater significance”.
 Like Ada Lovelace, Claude also imagined a machine of greater significance being one "capable of orchestrating a melody."
-Claude credits the designs of El Ajedrecista as a source for this paper: Chess “involves general principles, something of the nature of judgment, rather than a strict, unalterable computing process.
-Not being merely right or wrong, but having a continuous range of quality from the best down to the worst…perhaps a computer that designs good filters even though they were not always the best possible [would be satisfactory]”.
+Claude credits the designs of El Ajedrecista as a source for his findings: Chess “involves general principles, something of the nature of judgment,[...] not being merely right or wrong, but having a continuous range of quality from the best down to the worst…perhaps a computer that designs good filters even though they were not always the best possible [could be satisfactory]”.
 Claude confronts the counter-intuitive nature of intelligence, adding, “there isn't a practical method to fully determine if a given chess position results in a win, draw, or loss, otherwise chess would be determined from the first move and lose most of its interest as a game.
 Our understanding of best and worst is from previous games won or lost”.
-Even if there is a method of perfection, it would be impossible for a man or a machine to compute, especially as new contributions redefine the criteria.
-Today, this is the foundation of contemporary "Ai”, which believes in dimmer switches; Neurons that fire exclusively at certain thresholds aren't only conditional, but biased too.
+Even if there is a method of perfection, it would be impossible for a man or a machine to compute, especially as new contributions redefine our criteria.

 /Home/User/Files/Ranks

 “A child is a "verb" rather than a "noun".[...]
 An environment which allows many perspectives to be taken is very much in tune with the differentiating, abstracting and integrative activities of the child.[...]
 We do not feel that a [carry-anywhere device] is a necessary constituent for this process any more than is the book.
 It may, however, provide us with a better "book", one which is active (like the child)rather than passive.[...]
 Just as with the book, it brings a new set of horizons and a new set of problems.
-The book did, however, allow centuries of human knowledge to be encapsulated and transmitted to everybody; perhaps an active medium can also convey some of the excitement of thought and Creation."
+The book did, however, allow centuries of human knowledge to be encapsulated and transmitted to everybody; perhaps an active medium can also convey some of the excitement of thought and creation."

 He postulated the socio-economic factors as well: “Just as easy xerography has enhanced publishing (rather than hurting it as some predicted), and as tapes have not damaged the LP record business but have provided a way to organize one's own music.
 Most people are not interested in acting as a source or bootlegger; rather, they like to permute and play with what they own.”